Course Duration: 1h 25m (approx) online training + self-directed learning and activities + final assessment.

 It is a legal responsibility for anyone who works with food to undertake food hygiene training.
-Any member of school staff who stores food or sells it has a duty to make sure it is safe and does not cause harm or injury to the consumer.
+Any member of staff who stores food or sells it has a duty to make sure it is safe and does not cause harm or injury to the consumer.

 Our essential CPD course in food hygiene provides you and your staff with the core content you need to ensure you are maintaining high-quality food hygiene standards.
 Delivered in high-quality video CPD format that has been skilfully organised for busy workloads and is accessible on any device, anytime, anywhere, our food hygiene training has been designed to provide maximum learning potential in the leanest, most cost-effective and most time-efficient manner.